simonvh/gimmemotifs-manuscript/manuscript.md

 this suggests that these TFs play an important role in lymphocyte development.

 Finally, an interesting observation is the predicted motif activity of NANOG in endothelial cells.
-NANOG is expressin in embryonic stem cells and is essential for establishment and maintenance of pluripotency [ref].
-However, NANOG is indeed expressed in endothelial cells and has been shown to play a role in endothelial proliferation and angiogenesis [@dWdvt1AI].
+NANOG is expressed in embryonic stem cells and is essential for maintenance of pluripotency [doi:10.1038/sj.cr.7310125].
+However, NANOG is indeed also  expressed in endothelial cells and has been shown to play a role in endothelial proliferation and angiogenesis [@dWdvt1AI].